Minnesota Nursing License Requirements

 10. Minnesota Board of Nursing: Advanced Practice Registered Nursing

-11. Minnesota Office of the Revisor of Statutes: 2013 Minnesota Statutes 148.284: Certification of Advanced Practice Registered Nurses
+11. Minnesota Office of the Revisor of Statutes: 2017 Minnesota Session Laws, Chapter 235, Certification of Advanced Practice Registered Nurses

 12. Minnesota Board of Nursing: How to Obtain a DEA Number